USEPA/emf/EMF/deploy/doc/guides/inventory_projection.md

 ### Control Program Datasets ###

-Each Control Program is associated with a dataset.
-[Table](#control_program_type_table) lists the EMF dataset types corresponding to each Control Program type.
+Each Control Program is associated with a dataset. [@Tbl:control_program_type_table] lists the EMF dataset types corresponding to each Control Program type.
 The Control Program datasets were designed to be compatible with the [SMOKE GCNTL (growth and controls) input file][smoke_gcntl] which uses the term "packet" to refer to the different types of control program data; the same term is used in the EMF.

-[smoke_gcntl]: http://www.cmascenter.org/smoke/documentation/3.5.1/html/ch08s06.html target="_blank"
+[smoke_gcntl]: https://www.cmascenter.org/smoke/documentation/4.5/html/ch08s06.html#sect_input_gcntl {target="_blank"}

 Control Program Type|Dataset Types
 -|-